Teaching English Volunteer Program in Peru - Lima

 - Lesson planning

 Schools are closed during the school holidays in January, February and August.
-During these times, volunteers help to run English workshops for the entire community.
+During these times, and at other times as required, volunteers help to run English workshops for the community.

 Why do Teaching English volunteering in Lima with IVHQ?